Check Out These Great Kona Happy Hour Spots

 A trip to the Big Island is a unique opportunity to explore exciting cocktails and delicious food.
-With a little planning and some flexibility in your schedule, you’ll be able to hit some happy hours, enjoy the best of what the Big Island has to offer while keeping that final tab reasonable.
-Here’s a list of our favorite wallet-friendly happy hour spots on the Big Island:
+With a little planning and some flexibility in your schedule, you’ll be able to hit some Kona happy hours, enjoy the best of what the Big Island has to offer while keeping that final tab reasonable.
+Here’s a list of our favorite wallet-friendly happy hour spots:

 Happy Hour: Daily from 3-5 PM